JuliusDiestra/vehicle-dynamics-matlab/README.md

-# Vehicle dynamics using Matlab
+# Vehicle dynamics using Matlab: Stat-space models
 This project has the following structure:
 - +mt
 	- +ss
 	- +tools
 - sym-modeling
+- documentation
+- examples
 ## +mt
 This is the main folder library.
 In order to use this the user should include this line in his matlab script: